barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 ![GitHub Forks](https://img.shields.io/github/forks/yourusername/music-genre-updater)
 ![GitHub Stars](https://img.shields.io/github/stars/yourusername/music-genre-updater)

-Automated Music Genre Updater for Apple Music.
-This project leverages Python, AppleScript, and an analytics module to analyze your music library, determine dominant genres for each artist, and update track genres accordingly.
+Music Genre Updater is a Python-based tool that automatically updates the genres of your music tracks in Apple Music.
+By analyzing your music library, it determines the dominant genre for each artist and updates all corresponding tracks accordingly.
+The project now includes a sophisticated algorithm to better handle various edge cases.

 ## Table of Contents